tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 ### Remove voteTime Completely

-[voteTime](https://github.com/tendermint/tendermint/blob/822893615564cb20b002dd5cf3b42b8d364cb7d9/internal/consensus/state.go#L2229) is a mechanism for calculating the next `BFTTime` given both the current local time and the previous block timestamp.
+[voteTime](https://github.com/tendermint/tendermint/blob/822893615564cb20b002dd5cf3b42b8d364cb7d9/internal/consensus/state.go#L2229) is a mechanism for calculating the next `BFTTime` given both the validator's current known Unix time and the previous block timestamp.
-If the previous block timestamp is greater than the local time, then voteTime returns a value one millisecond greater than the previous block timestamp.
+If the previous block timestamp is greater than the validator's current known Unix time, then voteTime returns a value one millisecond greater than the previous block timestamp.
 This logic is used in multiple places and is no longer needed for proposer-based timestamps.
 It should therefore be removed completely.